Bio-protocol/Genome-Environment_Association_Analyses_with_BayPass/README.md

 This repository is made for eBook entitled “Bioinformatics Recipes for Plant Genomics: Data, Code, and Workflows” in [Bio-101](https://cn.bio-protocol.org/bio101/default.aspx)

-## Overview of an example workflow: Fastq data quality checking
+## Overview of an example workflow

 This is an example workflow to analyze associations of environmental variables with SNP data using BayPass.